JeevanDhinsa/ASDA-Web-Scraper/README.md

 # ASDA Web Scraper
-A web scraping script that scrapes the nutritional information of grocery items off ASDA grocery website.
+A web scraping script that scrapes the nutritional information of grocery items off ASDA grocery website using Selenium.
 Currently this includes items from the "Fruit, Veg & Flowers", "Meat, Poultry & Fish", "Bakery", "Chilled Food" and "Frozen Food" sections

 ## Features